yassinecc/articles/articleStripe.md

 {% endhint %}

 Try this a couple of times then head to the `Customers` section of your Stripe dashboard.
 You will notice that there are as many customers created as the number of calls to `customers.create` you made.
-There is no unicity constraint on the email value passed.
+There is no uniqueness constraint on the email value passed.
 A solution is to create a Stripe customer the first time a user initiates a payment, store its customer ID locally in a database and retrieve this when you initiate another payment with the same user.

 Because most payment solutions are implement in a scenario where a user is authenticated, a good practice to recover the Stripe customer ID is to pass an access token to the request that is sent to the user and recover the user from this access token.
 Your `doPayment` route should look like this in the case of a recurring payment: